Wramberg/TerminalView/README.md

 { "keys": ["ctrl+alt+t"], "command": "terminal_view_open", "args": {"cmd": "/bin/bash -l", "title": "Bash Terminal", "syntax": "bash.sublime-syntax"}},
 ```

-Note that no syntax-files are provided with the plugin at the moment so all users must create their own.
+There are currently no syntax-files provided with the plugin so users must create their own.
+Note that any colors set by shell (except the black/white default) override colors set by the syntax highlighting.

 ## Future development
 Development is performed ad-hoc and current plans include: